derhauck/kapigen/doc/pipelines/generic.md

-# PHP Pipeline
+# Generic Pipeline
-This pipeline allows you to run php tests
+This pipeline allows you to run custom scripts inside a docker image.

 ### Parameters:
 ```yaml